 A hard drive has a number of platters that store the required information.
 These platters constantly rotate at great speeds.
 While rotating, they rub against the writing/reading head, which helps extract or insert data.

 Over time and with usage, the platters and the head may become distorted or rub too hard against each other.
 This is the primary source of the clicking noises you hear when you connect the hard drive to your computer.

 Placing the hard drive in the freezer causes the platter and head to contract or shrink, which reduces the contact between them.
 This results in less rubbing and increases the chance of extracting your data.
 However, a few minutes after removal from the freezer, the hard drive components may expand and return to their distorted form.

 The freezer is not a completely safe environment for your hard drive because of the high amount of moisture in such temperatures.
 Therefore, we advise you to double-wrap the hard drive before placing it in the freezer.
 Also, if the freezer temperature is extremely low, you might end up freezing movable objects to the point of immobility.

 Although the above method is not completely foolproof, it has often resulted in successful data retrieval and is definitely worth a try in situations of dire need.

-If you are still nervous about the process, call eProvided for professional Data recovery!
+Still nervous about the process, want your data recovered properly?
+Call the professionals at eProvided data recovery!